Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Straight.UseDisperseBurst` controls whether the calculation of `Trajectory.Straight.RotateCoord` is based on its superior's `Trajectory.Disperse.WeaponBurst` of the dispersed trajectory, rather than `Burst` of the weapon.
 If this value is not appropriate, it will result in unsatisfactory visual displays.
   - `Trajectory.Straight.AxisOfRotation` controls the rotation axis when calculating `Trajectory.Straight.RotateCoord`.
 The axis will rotates with the unit orientation or the vector that from target position to the source position.
   - `Trajectory.Straight.ProximityImpact` controls the initial proximity fuse times.
 When there are enough remaining times and the projectile approaches another valid target, it will detonate a warhead defined by `Trajectory.Straight.Warhead` on it.
 If the times is about to run out, it will detonate itself on the last attempt.
 This function can be cancelled by setting to 0.
 A negative integer means unlimited times.
+  - `Trajectory.Straight.ProximityWarhead` defined the warhead detonated by `Trajectory.Straight.ProximityImpact`, and `Trajectory.Straight.ProximityDamage` defined the damage caused by `Trajectory.Straight.ProximityWarhead`.
   - `Trajectory.Straight.ProximityRadius` controls the range of proximity fuse.
 Never counted units in the air.
 It can NOT be set as a negative integer.
   - `Trajectory.Straight.ProximityAllies` controls the damage ratio if the target of proximity fuse is ally.
 It will not detonate at allies by setting as 0.
 Note that this is not related to whether the warhead itself affect allies.
   - `Trajectory.Straight.ThroughVehicles` controls whether the projectile will not be obstructed by vehicles or aircrafts on the ground.
 When it is obstructed, it will be directly detonated at the obstacle.
   - `Trajectory.Straight.ThroughBuilding` controls whether the projectile will not be obstructed by buildings.
 When it is obstructed, it will be directly detonated in situ.
-  - `Trajectory.Straight.Warhead` defined the warhead detonated by `Trajectory.Straight.PassDetonate` and `Trajectory.Straight.ProximityImpact`.
-  - `Trajectory.Straight.Damage` defined the damage caused by `Trajectory.Straight.Warhead`.
   - `Trajectory.Straight.EdgeAttenuation` controls the edge attenuation ratio of projectile damage, includes `Trajectory.Straight.Damage`.
 Can NOT be set to a negative integer.
   - `Trajectory.Straight.SubjectToGround` controls whether the projectile should explode when it hits the ground.
 Note that this will not make AI search for suitable attack locations.
   - `Trajectory.Straight.ConfineAtHeight` controls the height above ground that projectile will try to travel as it can.
 It can not move down from the cliff by setting `SubjectToCliffs=yes`.
 It can be cancelled by setting as a non positive integer.
 It will be forcibly cancelled by setting `Trajectory.Speed` above 256.